a5huynh/a5huynh.github.com/_posts/2017/2017-12-31-text-analysis-of-bills.md

 ## Discussion & Next Time

-That's it for now.
+That's it for now!

 In the next part of this series, I'll dig a little deeper into the content of the bills and correlate topics with how likely things are to make it all the way through the Senate.
 We'll additionally take a look at the `BILLSTATUS` dataset and use it conjunction with the `BILLS` dataset for more interesting insights.